6 Freestyle Swim Workouts and Sets

 4. Power Up Your Freestyle with a Chute

 One of my favorite power development tools for faster swimming is the swimmer’s parachute.
-Available in a few different sizes (aka resistance levels), the parachute dangles past your feet, “catching” water, creating extra resistance, and giving you the sense of swimming with a small child on your back.
+Also known as a drag chute or resistance chute, they are available in a few different sizes (aka resistance levels), the parachute dangles past your feet, “catching” water, creating extra resistance, and giving you the sense of swimming with a small child on your back.

 Studies [1.
 2] have found that training with paddles and a parachute helped create a more balanced and fluid freestyle.
 An additional perk of swimming with a chute is that when you remove it and swim without it, you will have an enhanced sense of speed in the water.